 Established 25 years ago by the European Commission, the Lorenzo Natali Media Prize is awarded in memory of Lorenzo Natali, former Commissioner for Development and a staunch defender of freedom of expression, democracy, human rights, and development.

 Are your stories informing, inspiring, and giving voice to the voiceless?
-If you're a journalist – professional or amateur - apply to win the Lorenzo Natali Media Prize by 10 March.
+If you're a journalist – professional or amateur - apply to win the Lorenzo Natali Media Prize.
+Application deadline has now been extended to 20 March 2017.

 Professional and amateur journalists are invited to submit an example of their work related to the themes of the Lorenzo Natali Media Prize.
 The report can be in any format, i.e. published online (including blogs), in print, or in the form of a short radio or TV broadcast.
 See below for more details on how to register and information on the rules.
-Applications can be submitted from 7 February until 10 March 2017.
+Applications can be submitted until 20 March 2017.

 For more information